Shadou1/shortcuts-for-sites/README.md

 ## How it works

 Extension loads [content script](/content-scripts/init.js) into sites that it has shortcuts for (defined in [manifest.json](manifest.json)).
 Content script listens for [keydown](/content-scripts/init.js#L88) events and executes corresponding [shortcut](shortcuts/) events.
 Shortcut events define what should happen when the user presses the shortcut's key.
-These events do a wide range of things, focusing and clicking elements, going to next/previous elements, opening menus (settings menus), navigating to different site sections, controlling video players, and other.
-Sometimes there are functionality besides shourtcut events for the site, like scrolling a page when an element is focused.
+These events do a wide range of things: focusing and clicking elements, going to next/previous elements, opening menus (settings menus), navigating to different site sections, controlling video players, and more.
+Sometimes there is functionality besides shourtcut events for the site, like scrolling a page when an element is focused.

 > __Note__
 >